-§435.302 Petition for downward adjustment.
+§435.202 Petition for downward adjustment.

-(a) Upon petition by a Federal, excluding the General Services Administration (GSA) but including GSA-tenant agencies with significant control over building design, the Program Manager of the Federal Energy Management Program may adjust the applicable maximum allowable fossil fuel-generated energy consumption standard with respect to a specific building, if:

-(1) The head of the agency designing the building, or the head of a GSA-tenant agency, certifies and explains in writing why meeting this requirement would be technically impracticable in light of the agency’s specified functional needs for that building;

-(2) The head of the agency designing the building, or the head of a GSA-tenant agency, demonstrates that the requested adjustment is the largest feasible reduction in fossil fuel-generated consumption that can practicably be achieved in light of the specified functional needs for that building.
-This includes:
+(a) New Federal buildings.
+(1) Upon petition by a Federal agency, excluding the General Services Administration (GSA) but including GSA-tenant agencies with significant control over building design, the Director of the Federal Energy Management Program may adjust the applicable maximum allowable fossil fuel-generated energy consumption standard with respect to a specific building, upon written certification from the head of the agency designing the building, or the head of a GSA-tenant agency, that the requested adjustment is the largest feasible reduction in fossil fuel-generated consumption that can practicably be achieved in light of the specified functional needs for that building, as demonstrated by:

-(i) Demonstration that all life-cycle cost-effective energy efficiency and on-site renewable energy measures have been included in the design of the proposed building;
+A statement sealed by the design engineer that the proposed building was designed in accordance with the applicable energy efficiency requirement in subpart A of this Part, and that each energy consuming product included in the proposed building that is of a product category covered by the ENERGY STAR program or the Federal Energy Management Program for designated products is an ENERGY STAR product or a product meeting the FEMP designation criteria, as applicable;

-(ii) A description of the technologies and practices that were evaluated and rejected, including a justification of why they were not included in the design for construction; and
+A description of the technologies and practices that were evaluated and rejected, including a justification of why they were not included in the design for construction; and

-(iii) Any other information the agency determines would help explain its request;
+Any other information the agency determines would help explain its request;

-(3) The head of the agency designing the building, or the head of a GSA-tenant agency, also includes the following information in the petition:
+(2) The head of the agency designing the building, or the head of a GSA-tenant agency, must also include the following information in the petition:

-(i) A general description of the building, including but not limited to location, floor area, stories, and number of units;
+(i) A general description of the building, including but not limited to location, use type, floor area, stories, and functional needs;

 (ii) The maximum allowable fossil fuel-generated energy consumption for the building from Tables 1-4 of Appendix A of this subpart;

 (iii) The estimated fossil fuel-generated energy consumption of the proposed building;

 (iv) A description of the proposed building’s energy-related features, including but not limited to:

-(A) Building envelope, including, but not limited to, construction materials, insulation levels, and the type, area, heat loss and solar heat gain coefficients of windows and other glazing;
+(A) Building envelope, including, but not limited to, construction materials, insulation levels, and the type, area, heat loss and solar heat gain and visible light transmission coefficients of windows and other glazing;

 (B) HVAC system type and configuration;